attaswift/Attabench/README.md

 ![Sample benchmark results](Images/Sample - All Tasks.png)

-The chart uses logarithmic scale on both axis, and displays amortized per-element execution time, where the elapsed time of each measurement is divided by its size.
+The chart uses logarithmic scale on both axes, and displays amortized per-element execution time, where the elapsed time of each measurement is divided by its size.